dietza/intention-timer/README.md

 - Using event delegation on all pieces of the web app besides the original form.
 - Manipulating a timer clock that aligned both the data model and the DOM.
 - Utilizing localStorage to make unique activities persist on page load.
+- Added extra functionality that allows users to delete all past activities on button click.

 ## Contributors